 - salt and fresh ground black pepper

-- 4 slices day-old gluten free bread (or whole wheat, white, sourdough, etc)
+- 4 slices day-old bread (gluten free, whole wheat, white, sourdough, any kind you like)

 - 1/2 cup milk (I use almond milk, any milk works)

 - 1/2 cup shredded cheese*

 - Set a large skillet over medium heat and coat it with nonstick spray or a drizzle of olive oil.
 Place sausage in the skillet and begin to break it up with a spatula or fork.
 Stir in the rosemary and brown the sausage, about 6-7 minutes.